thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

-We use the [`genawaiter`][] crate that gives us a data structure and simple interface for getting instances of these state machines that can be stored in a struct (in our case, a *generator frame*).
+We use the [`genawaiter`][] crate that gives us a data structure and simple interface for getting instances of these state machines that can be stored in a struct (in our case, a *native frame*).

-The execution of the VM then becomes the execution of an *outer loop*, which is responsible for selecting the next generator frame to execute, and two *inner loops*, which drive the execution of a bytecode frame or generator frame forward until it either yields a value or asks to be suspended in favour of another frame.
+The execution of the VM then becomes the execution of an *outer loop*, which is responsible for selecting the next native frame to execute, and two *inner loops*, which drive the execution of a bytecode frame or native frame forward until it either yields a value or asks to be suspended in favour of another frame.